 You might sound like a broken record but try to encourage your customers to shop early, it will slowly feed through and they will realise they really should start Christmas shopping to prevent any disappointment when their present to a loved one is delayed and won’t be arriving until the 7th of January!

 The couriers have been working so hard this year under very difficult circumstances so by encouraging your customers to shop early you are helping to even out the pressure on the postal services too.
-With this said, make sure you also communicate your cut off times super clear and take this opportunity to make the date clear on all platforms.
+With this said, make sure you also communicate your cut off times super clearly and take this opportunity to make the date clear on all platforms.
 Add a banner to your website, add the date into your social media bios, whatever it takes to make sure it is easy for customers to know when this date is.

 6. Steer clear of discounts and deals.

-Discounts and special offers can of course be a very effective way to drive sales and I don’t think this will ever change but as a small business owner it is a tricky business because you can easily get into habit where you often offer discounts and deals and your customers end up waiting for you to do so, preventing sales when you are not running an offer which is not sustainable in the long run.
+Discounts and special offers can of course be a very effective way to drive sales and I don’t think this will ever change but as a small business owner it is a tricky business because you can easily get into a habit where you often offer discounts and deals and your customers end up waiting for you to do so, preventing sales when you are not running an offer which is not sustainable in the long run.

 So instead, why not think about other things that you can do in terms of marketing promotions.
 For example, if you're going to offer upgraded gift wrap greeting cards, could they be free over a certain spend similar to free shipping?
 Could you create bundles, and to give a tiny bit of a discount but only if they buy that bundle.
 They could sometimes end paying more than usual because of the gift packaging because gift packaging is not cheap.